Scott Jacobs

-Scott Jacobs (born October 24, 1958.) is an American painter/actor known for his photorealistic work of Harley-Davidson motorcycles.
-He became the company's first official licensed artist in 1993.
-Born in New Jersey, Jacobs currently lives with his family in South Dakota.

-Career
+Scott Jacobs is an American artist whose works were included in permanent collections at Petersen Automotive Museum.
+His works have been licensed by Chevrolet, Mattel, Ford, Marilyn Monroe Estates, and Elvis Presley Enterprises.

+Biography

 Jacobs was born in Cranford, New Jersey, and grew up in nearby Westfield.
 He graduated from Westfield High School in 1976, where he drew illustrations for the school’s newspaper.
 Jacobs worked for an art gallery as a teen and then went on to sell art out of his van.
 At 19, he purchased an art gallery at below market value and was an art dealer for 25 years.

 In 1989, his wife, Sharon, gave him an easel, canvases and paints as a Christmas gift.
 Jacobs began painting and displaying his work in his own galleries under the assumed name Escotete.

-In 1993, a short time after painting two pieces "Fat Boy” and “Live to Ride," which featured Harley-Davidson motorcycles, Jacobs' work was seen by the motorcycle manufacturer.
+In 1993, a short time after painting two pieces ,"Fat Boy” and “Live to Ride", which featured Harley-Davidson motorcycles.
+Jacobs' work was seen by the motorcycle manufacturer.
 Harley-Davidson signed Jacobs in 1993 as its first officially licensed artist in its fine art program, a position he continues to hold.

-Jacobs’ work has also been licensed by Chevrolet, Ford, Mattel, Marilyn Monroe Estates and Elvis Presley Enterprises and others.
+His works have also been licensed by Chevrolet, Ford, Mattel, Marilyn Monroe Estates, and Elvis Presley Enterprises and others.
 His work has appeared on Franklin Mint Collector Plates, apparel and other home décor items.
-Jacobs has drawn the cover art for the official magazine of the Sturgis Motorcycle Rally on 14 occasions through 2008.
-Since then, his works have been published annually as the cover art on the rally's official magazine through the 2020 edition.
+Jacobs has drawn the cover art for the official magazine of the Sturgis Motorcycle Rally on fourteen occasions through 2008.
+His works have been published annually as the cover art on the rally's official magazine through the 2020 edition.